May the driver of a property-carrying vehicle be on duty for more than 14 hours?

 If circumstances allow a driver to use a valid sleeper berth without being disturbed for a specific period of waiting time, that time in the sleeper berth may be recorded as "sleeper berth" time.
 In most other circumstances, such as when the driver is required to remain with the vehicle to move it when necessary, the waiting time should be recorded as "on duty/not driving."

-Meal stops may also be logged "off duty" under the above conditions, but written permission must be provided to the driver.
+Meal and other routine stops may also be logged "off duty" under the above conditions.

 If a driver takes a second job with a non-motor carrier, do those hours affect compliance with the hours-of-service rules?